Share the Gospel

 Becoming effective at personal evangelism begins with preparing well.

-But what do we mean when we talk about succeeding in personal evangelism?
+But what does it mean to succeed in personal evangelism?
 Bill Bright, the co-founder of Cru, put it well.
 He said success in evangelism is simply “taking the initiative to share Christ in the power of the Holy Spirit and leaving the results to God.”

 Here are some things to focus on as you prepare to share your faith in Jesus Christ.